cortex-lab/Suite2P/README.md

 * _RegFileTiffLocation_ --- where to save registered tiffs (if empty, does not save) **if you want to save red tiffs, then specify ops.RegFileTiffLocation and set ops.REDbinary = 1**

-All of these filepaths are completed with separate subfolders per animal and experiment, specified in the make_db file.
+_ResultsSavePath_ is completed with separate subfolders per animal and experiment, specified in the make_db file.
 Your data should be stored under a file tree of the form

 \RootStorage\mouse_name\session\block\*.tif(f)